 Employment tribunals on whistleblowing cases are therefore focussed on proving that this is the case, which can be fiendishly difficult – especially when cases become caught up in a web of denial and counter allegations from the employer.
 The tragedy in all of this is that organisations can lose sight of the original patient safety concern – such as reporting a dangerously understaffed ward.
 The aim of raising the concern in the first place – to get it resolved – gets lost in the mix.

 The difficulty of successfully securing the protection nominally provided by PIDA is borne out by the statistics.
-Of the 9,153 claims brought across all sectors in the last five years, just 18 were successful.
+Of the 9,153 claims brought across all sectors between 2015/16 and 2019/20, just under 320 were successful at hearing*.

 This makes the BMA’s position, as with all unions, all the harder.
 Most legal teams supporting unions employ a merits assessment wherein they typically support cases with a greater than 50% chance of success.
 Put simply, given low chances of success, the way the law works makes it difficult for whistleblowers to secure legal funding for their cases.